 Auto-fetched .

-Uptime Kuma appears to have several advantages over OpenStatus, particularly in popularity, maturity, licensing and features.
+Uptime Kuma appears to have several advantages over OpenStatus, particularly in popularity, maturity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript, Golang.
 However, they differ in their additional technology choices: OpenStatus uses CSS, JSX, Next.js while Uptime Kuma leverages Python, SCSS, PHP, Vue, Java, C#.